swadeshi/decentralized-web-primer/curriculum/distributed-data/index.md

 * Distinguish the different ways that Bit Torrent, Git, BitCoin, and hypercore/dat use Hash Tables and Hash Trees
 * Explain the Content Addressable Web and its relation to the existing world wide web
 * Illustrate how Merkle DAGs apply to creating a Content Addressable Web
-* Recognize the benefits of distributed data
+* Recognize the benefits of decentralized data
-* Describe the challenges of maintaining data in a distributed web
+* Describe the challenges of maintaining data in a decentralized web

 # Modules